someth2say/ceylonChain/docs/OPTIONAL.md

 ```
     ...to(methodThatMayReturnNull).ifExist(methodThatDoesNotAcceptNull)...
 ```
-The tricky detail here is the outgoing type.
+The main detail here is the outgoing type.
 If you provide explicit types, the chain here is:
 ```
    Chain<Type1?> ch1 =  ...to(methodThatMayReturnNull)
    Chain<Type2?> ch2 =  ch1.to(methodThatMayReturnNull).ifExists(methodThatDoesNotAcceptNull);
 ```
-You see? the `Null` have been inserted into the second chain, even `methodThatDoesNotAcceptNull` does not return a nullable type.
+You see? the `Null` have been inserted into the second chain step, even `methodThatDoesNotAcceptNull` does not return a nullable type.

 #### Chain start
 One can also imagine the situation where the initial value is of a nullable type.